 The Auditors will contact you or other people who have submitted or signed documents for your Audit if they need any further information.
 We will let you know by email if your Audit has been successful.

-If you haven't met all the requirements, the Auditors may impose a condition on your Reaccreditation - you will be asked to submit additional documents such as a further Collaborative Supervision Summary or CPD Summary after a specified period of time.
+If you haven't met all the requirements, the Auditors may impose a condition on your Reaccreditation - you will be asked to submit additional documents such as a further Clinical Supervision Log Book (CSLB) or CPD Reflective statements/evidence after a specified period of time.
 Or you may be audited again the following year.

 We won't expect you to have met the full requirements if you have had an extended period out of practice in the past year.
 Time off and Reaccreditation.

 You must complete a Leave of Absence form [Word] if you are taking time off, and let us know when you go back to work.
 If we don't know you are off or practicing out of the UK and you are selected for audit during this time, we will give you a new Audit date once you have returned to work.

 It is important that you name the documents as directed.
 This allows us to check that all documents are attached.
 Details are in the section below.You may be asked to resubmit if they are not correctly named.